Shazzz04/User-Management-REST-API/README.md

   }
 ]

-2️⃣ Create a New User
+Create a New User

 POST /users

-Request Body:

 {
   "name": "Zara",
   "email": "zara@example.com"
 }

-3️⃣ Update User Details
+Update User Details

 PUT /users/:id

-Request Body:

 {
   "name": "Shaza Faizer"
 }

-4️⃣ Delete a User
+Delete a User

 DELETE /users/:id

 🧪 API Testing

-All API endpoints were tested using Thunder Client (VS Code extension) to verify:
+All endpoints were tested using Thunder Client in Visual Studio Code to verify:

 API functionality

-Correct HTTP responses
+Correct responses

 CRUD operations

 JSON data handling

-📸 Screenshots of API testing can be added to this repository for documentation and portfolio purposes.
+Screenshots of API testing can be added for documentation and portfolio purposes.

 ⚙️ How to Run This Project Locally
-1️⃣ Clone the repository
+Clone the repository
 git clone https://github.com/Shazzz04/codveda-fullstack-level1.git

-2️⃣ Navigate to the project folder cd codveda-fullstack-level1
+Navigate to the project folder cd codveda-fullstack-level1

-3️⃣ Install dependencies
+Install dependencies
 npm install

-4️⃣ Start the server
+Start the server
 node server.js

-5️⃣ Access the API
+Access the API

-Use Thunder Client or your browser:

 http://localhost:3000/users

 📌 Learning Outcomes